 In addition to guarantees of security and tolerance, the Protestants sought to define in the Confederation the means of enforcing the law.
 In contrast to the privileges of the Jewish religious-ethnic minority, which alongside defining the rights of the Jews also listed the punishments for those who injured the community, which was considered “a weak group in need of protection against hostile social forces,” until the outbreak of the riots the violation of the Protestants’ rights went unaddressed.
-The signatories to the Confederation relied on the accepted and operative law and saw freedom of conscience as one of the rights of their class, no different from other privileges.
+The signatories to the Confederation relied on the accepted and operative law and saw freedom of conscience as one of the rights of their class, no different from other liberties.
 The riots underscored the uniqueness of the right to freedom of conscience and revealed the need to establish the system of correction and execution of the Confederation.
-Similar to guarantees of security and tolerance, the establishment of punishments and sanctions was considered on the one hand as a fundamental deterrent and on the other as a factor in restoring justice as necessary for the return to coexistence.
+Similar to guarantees of security and tolerance, the establishment of punishments and sanctions was considered as both a fundamental deterrent and a factor in restoring justice and hence was accepted as necessary for the return to coexistence.
 In addition, since in 1573 the participants in the Confederation had not in fact passed a new law but only agreed to follow a certain procedure, the establishment of a means of enforcement was considered a necessary step in turning “the amended Confederation” into binding law.